wacncontent/CustomizeTool/addCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-integrate-azure-stream-analytics.md

 	- If your SQL Data Warehouse database is in the same subscription as the Stream Analytics job, select Use SQL Database from Current Subscription.
 	- If your database is in a different subscription, select Use SQL Database from Another Subscription.
 - *Database*: Specify the name of a destination database.
 - *Server Name*: Specify the server name for the database you just specified.
-You can use the Azure Portal to find this.
+You can use the Azure Management Portal to find this.

 ![][server-name]